wastedyear/WifiWizard/README.md

 This Phonegap plugin enables WiFi management from within Phonegap applications.

-Only Android is in development at this time. iOS is planned to be developed, with other platforms following.
+Only Android is in development at this time, with other platforms following.

+### iOS
+Only getConnectedSSID is supported right now.

+### Android
+All functions should work fine.

 ### Installation